o3de/o3de.org/content/docs/userguide/cinematics/debugging.md

 ---
-description: ' Use the &ALYlong; console variables (CVARs) to debug your cinematic scenes. '
+description: ' Use the Amazon Lumberyard console variables (CVARs) to debug your cinematic scenes. '
 title: Debugging Cinematic Scenes with Console Variables
 ---